wso2/docs-ei/en/micro-integrator/docs/setup/deployment/k8s-pipeline/modifying-pipeline-configurations.md

 **<RELEASE\_NAME\>** should be replaced with the release name provided when the pipeline is installed initially.

-Configuration changes occur which will affect the Jenkins deployment, some of which include:
+Configuration changes occur that will affect the Jenkins deployment, some of which include:

   * Changes to the private Docker repository